Toti2008/RandomizerEngine/ReadMe.txt

 ## Installation
 1. Install Python: https://www.python.org/downloads/
-2. Install Pygame: Open a terminal or command prompt and run:
+2. Install Pygame: Open a terminal or command prompt and run: "pip install pygame"
-3. Install Pygame GUI: Open a terminal or command prompt and run:
+3. Install Pygame GUI: Open a terminal or command prompt and run: "pip install pygame_gui"

 ## How to Run